mossti/exo_rendering/README.md

 ![singleroller](/images/exo2.jpeg)

+The weights can be adjusted to accommodate different arm lengths and musculature.

 # SEA OVERVIEW
 A series elastic actuator (SEA) is a form of actuator that inherently supports an elastic component between the actual actuator and the actuator's load.
 This boasts a number of helpful applications, especially in the domain of rehabilitative/assistive robotics.
 The elastic component allows for an otherwise rigid robotic system to interact with the environment around it (or a human element) in a non-rigid manner, providing 'give' to the joints.
 A wonderful caveatthat lends itself well to the realm of rehabilitative robotics is the ability to directly calculate the torque on a joint by tracking the difference in displacement of the motor and load on either side of the elastic component.